Douglas College > Student Services > Financial > Financial Aid > Bursaries > Commerce and Business Administration bursaries

 The Douglas College Accounting faculty established this bursary in 2013 to support students with financial need enrolled in an Accounting Diploma or Degree program at Douglas College.

 George Fisher Accounting Bursary

-This bursary was established by George Fisher, a faculty member in Accounting, in celebration of the publication of volumes 1 and 2 of hs book, Intermediate Accounting.
-The creation of this annual fund represents George’s commitment to teaching and his desire to assist Douglas College students in financial need.
-Eligible students must be enrolled in either the Accounting Management Diploma or Bachelor of Business Administration – Accounting stream at Douglas College.
+This bursary was established by George Fisher, a faculty member in Accounting, in 2011 in celebration of the publication of volumes 1 and 2 of Intermediate Accounting.
+The text, designed for intermediate-level financial accounting, is the first book to be written entirely to International Financial Reporting Standards.
+It emphasizes professional judgment and decision-making, and introduces students to accounting theory - the reasons behind accounting practices and standards.
+The creation of this annual fund represents George's commitment to teaching, and his desire to assist Douglas College students in financial need.
+The purpose of this bursary is to provide financial support to Douglas College students enrolled in either the Accounting Management Diploma, or the Bachelor of Business Administration - Accounting Stream.

 Microserve, the College's technology partner, established this bursary in 2002 with the proceeds from the Microserve annual golf tournament.
 Microserve has been in partnership with Douglas College since 1995, and at that time the company established the Microserve Scholarship.
 Preference is given to students in the Computing Studies and Information Systems program.
 Hewlett Packard kindly made a donation to this bursary in 2011.